 The reconcilement must include a comparison between the bank balance and the sum of all clients’ escrow balances.
 A report which identifies each client account and the escrow balance must be available and provided upon request.
 Any client escrow accounts with negative balances must be excluded.
 The reconciliation must contain the balance in each debtor's account, the balance from the bank statement, the check number and amount of each outstanding check, the date and amount of deposits not yet credited by the bank, the reconciled bank balance, the balance from the checkbook, and a detailed breakdown of any differences.
 The reconcilement may be completed electronically.

 - How is a client's escrow balance calculated for purposes of completing the trust account reconciliation?

-Each client’s escrow balance is calculated by taking the amount that has yet to be disbursed to creditors, add payments that are in transit (including any checks written to creditors which have not cleared the bank) and add any disbursements held by a third party pending disbursement to the creditors.
+Each client’s escrow balance is calculated by taking all amounts received from the client that have yet to be disbursed to creditors and adding any outstanding checks (written to creditors which have not cleared the bank) and any disbursements held by a third party pending disbursement to the creditors.

 - What must a licensee do if it is determined a trust account does not contain sufficient funds?